bytescout/ByteScout-SDK-SourceCode/RPA Robotic Process Automation/PDF Invoices to Google Sheets/VB.NET/README.md

-## PDF invoices to google sheets in VB.NET with ByteScout Robotic Process Automation ByteScout Robotic Process Automation is set of tools for rapid implementation of robotic process automation applications.
+## PDF invoices to google sheets in VB.NET using ByteScout Robotic Process Automation What is ByteScout Robotic Process Automation?
+It is set of tools for rapid implementation of robotic process automation applications.

 ## REQUEST FREE TECH SUPPORT